 The role of the Pit Crew is to assist with operations tasks such as physically deploying the systems, performing repairs, modifying software or firmware, and changing batteries.
 Once a team's set up for their run has begun, the Pit Crew personnel may not be substituted with other personnel.
-When entering the staging area from the team garage, only the designated Pit Crew is permitted to arrive for Distribution Statement 'A' (Approved for Public Release, Distribution Unlimited)
+When entering the staging area from the team garage, only the designated Pit Crew is permitted to arrive for setup.

-setup.
 Other members must remain in the team garage area.

-The Pit Crew personnel, including Safety Officers and Human Supervisors, are permitted to verbally communicate without restrictions.
+The Pit Crew personnel, including Operators, Safety Officers and Human Supervisors, are permitted to verbally communicate without restrictions.
 The Base Station can also provide limited status data to the Pit Crew via a wired display to support operations tasks such as calibration and completing startup checklists.
 The Pit Crew is not permitted to directly interface with the Base Station in any way (e.g., toggling between windows via peripherals).
 The Pit Crew is only permitted to view limited system status data such as battery health, network status, and real-time telemetry.